RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

 ### Debugging in online mode
 Refer [Debugging](./Debugging.md) for debugging steps.

+### Online Debugging and Port Requirements

+Online debugging uses uddap or uvdap services from the server, which open random ports to exchange debugging data.
+On servers where ports are not whitelisted, these connections fail, and online debugging does not work.

+Currently, these services request an open port from the operating system, which can be any port between 1 and 65535.
+Based on our testing, most ports fall in the range 31000 to 65535.

+To ensure smooth online debugging, server administrators should whitelist the port range 31000–65535 on the server firewall.

 ### Limitation:
 Most of the LSP (Language Server Protocol) features are supported, but there are some limitations.